Discussion about common disbeliefs further demonstrates that zero-down, VA-backed mortgages are hard to beat.

 Fact #1: VA home loans can be used to purchase foreclosed and short-sale with as little as no money down.
 VA-eligible borrowers may have an advantage over those who need up to 20% cash down to qualify for conventional loans.
 A VA appraiser is trained to certify value and safety and can spot red flags of distressed properties.

 Fact #2: Veterans, active duty and certain surviving spouses are eligible for VA home loan benefits.
-Qualified surviving spouses may borrow up to $417,000 (more in high-cost counties) with no money down.
-And, surviving spouses are exempt from paying the VA funding fee.
+And, surviving spouses may be exempt from paying the VA funding fee.

 Fact #4: A VA certification for real estate agents does not exist.
 Therefore, a real estate agent should not be used as a reliable source for VA loan information.
 Real estate agents who are not well-informed about VA loans can even unintentionally dissuade VA-eligible borrowers from choosing the program which may be best for them.
 A VA specialty lender, one whose majority product is VA-backed loans, can provide reliable VA loan facts.